Benefits of A Password Manager

 every site.
 That is what a Password Man

 ager can do for you!
-It’s like having an encrypted book of passwords that is locked by a master key that only you know.
 It remembers your credentials and enters your password into the website for you.
+It’s like having an encrypted book of passwords locked by a master key that only you know.
 Best of all, most are plugins that will sync across all of your browsers and computers and even with mobile devices.

 Okay, those are the primary pros of using a Password Manager.
-There are others such as:
+There are others, such as:

-- Stop Imposter Sites From Phishing Your Credentials – imposter websites are designed to look like a website in which you have an account to trick you into entering your credentials, but Password managers won’t enter your password into an imposter site
+- Stop Imposter Sites From Phishing Your Credentials – imposter websites are designed to look like a website in which you have an account to trick you into entering your credentials, but Password Managers won’t enter your password into an imposter site

-- Track Services With Which You Have Accounts – can’t remember if you signed up with a particular website? the Password manager will know and you can search through it anytime making it easier to keep track of accounts you use and close or delete accounts you don’t use
+- Track Services With Which You Have Accounts – can’t remember if you signed up with a particular website? the Password Manager will know, and you can search through it anytime, making it easier to keep track of accounts you use and close or delete accounts you don’t use

 - Alerts For Compromised Services – the vast majority of Password Managers will let you know if a particular site or organization with which you have an account has experienced a data breach